Qarik-Group/ultimate-guide-to-bosh/README.md

 - name: default
   cloud_properties:
     cpu: 2
-    ram: 1024
+    ram: 4096
-    disk: 3240
+    disk: 20_000
 ```

-They are all different because the nature of BOSH deployments is they can target any cloud infrastructure.
-Whereas deployment manifests attempt to be independent of the underlying cloud infrastructure, it is necessary to eventually specify what you will provision and pay for.
-The `bosh cloud-config` documents this and it is a shared specification across all deployments in the same BOSH director.

-As the `cloud-config` is shared across deployments your organization, and the broader BOSH community, will want to agree on a minimal set of `vm_types` that any basic deployment manifest will work with any basic `cloud-config`.
-In the three examples above, each `vm_types` list includes a `name: default` item.
-In production your `cloud-config` might include many other `vm_types` that you'd like to use within your deployments, but it is good practice to include at least one called `default`.

-Each `vm_type` also has a `cloud_properties` section whose contents is specific to the target cloud infrastructure and the CPI being used within the BOSH director.
+Cloud Config is where BOSH becomes specific to each different cloud infrastructure.
+Each `vm_type` above includes configuration that is only meaningful to its CPI.
+Their configurations are similar (2 CPUs) but different (Google `n1-standard-2` has 7.5GB RAM, AWS `t2.medium` has 4GB RAM).

+The CPI-specific customisations are placed in the `cloud_properties` section of each `vm_type`.

-It is likely that you will want to use various `vm_types` across all your deployments.
+It is likely that you will want to use various `vm_types` for your deployments.
 You might want small instance sizes for low CPU/low RAM activities, and large CPU/large RAM instances for other activities.
 Each will need an entry in your shared `vm_types` list within `bosh cloud-config`.

 In our example `zookeeper.yml` we can now add a required `vm_type` attribute into each of the `instance_groups` to reference which instance size we want to use from our `cloud-config`: